helio-fm/helio-sequencer/Docs/refactoring.md

 Because the creation and use of arpeggiators is tied to harmonic context, arpeggiators rely on valid key signatures at the timeline.

- * First, create any sequence in the current key and scale (enable [scales highlighting](tips-and-tricks.md#scales-highlighting) to avoid confusion).
+ * First, create any sequence in the current key and scale.
 Any out-of-scale keys will be ignored.
+Also make sure you haven't disabled scales highlighting on the setting page to avoid confusion.
  * To create a named arpeggiator from that sequence, select it and press the `Shift + A` hotkey or select a submenu item.
  * After that, in any other place, apply that arpeggiator to any selection, presumably some chords.